LIUQyou/SCT/README.md

 > Doping mask
 > MEMS μ-mechanics as sacrificial layer

+- Common reactions ordered by temperature:
+> Silane Oxide: has a low depo temperature and enables deposition above Aluminum.
+> TEOS Oxide: has an excellent step coverage.
+> HTO or high temperature oxide: properties close to thermally grown oxide.

-“Reflow” generates a „local planarization“ and rounds sharp corners for a better following (conformal) metallization.
-By thermal treatment the oxide film becomes viscous and surface tension smoothen the surface topology.
+**“Reflow”** generates a „local planarization“ and rounds sharp corners for a better following (conformal) metallization.
+By thermal treatment the oxide film becomes **viscous** and **surface tension smoothen** the surface topology.

+Step Coverage depends on: **mean free path**; **surface mobility** and **sticking coefficient**

 #### 7.3 CVD of Silicon Nitride Si3N4
 Used as: